-informed the staff members at this meeting that they had located Silvia Duran, Horacio Duran, Ruben Duran and Pedro Gutierrez Valencia 1192/ and that each person was willing to be interviewed by the HSCA representatives.
+TOO CLUTE (This form is to be used for make the lextracted in the from CIA-controlled documents.) - 266 - informed the staff members at this meeting that they had located Silvia Duran, Horacio Duran, Ruben Duran and Pedro Gutierrez Valencia 1192/ and that each person was willing to be interviewed by the HSCA representatives.
 Procedure for conduct of the interviews was also discussed at this meeting.
 The Mexican government decided that the initial interview would be an informal contact with the witnesses in which the Committee's objectives would be described.
 The witnesses' statements would be formalized at a later, taped interview.
 The Mexican officials informed the HSCA staff members that they had been unable to locate Oscar Contreras, 1193/ Elena Garro de Paz, and Elenita Garro de Paz.
 1194/ The Mexican Government had not had contact with the Garros since 1968.
-The Mexicans said that they were trying to locate the Garros through the Foreign Ministry since Elena's ex-husband, Octavio Paz, had once been an important person in that ministry.
+The Mexicans said that they were trying to locate the Garros through the Foreign Hinistry since Elena's ex-husband, Octavio Paz, had once been an important person in that ministry.
 The Mexicans asked that we determine the name of the Mexican Government contact during 1964 with the Warren Commission so that they could locate their records in the Archives.

-The Mexican officials left to set up the preliminary
+The Mexican officials left to set up the preliminary Classification:

+Testified by derivation:

+ì . •

+L .1 assi TI COL Inn •

-- derivation:
+• -

-(This form is to be used for material ext from CIA-controlled documents.)
+(This form is to be used for material extri from CIA-controlled documents.)

+- 267 --

 interviews with witnesses.
 The preliminary interviews were conducted by Gary Cornwell.
 HSCA staff members Dan Hardway, Edwin Lopez and Harold Leap were present during Cornwell's questioning.
 The Mexican Government was represented by Dr. Jesus Yañes, Commandante Florentino-Ventura, and Jesus Meixueiro Kanty, second in command to Ventura.
 Pedro Gutierrez Valencia was interviewed at 2:30 p.m.
 Ruben Duran was interviewed at 5:00-p.m.
 Horacio Duran was interviewed at 5:30 p.m. Ŝilvia Duran was interviewed at 6:15 p.m.

 At 9:30 a.m. on June 1, 1978, the HSCA staff representatives met with the Mexican police representatives.
-The HSCA staff requested 1) the records of the company that employed Gutierrez Valencia in 1963; press clippings of the Mexican newspaper coverage of Oswald and Silvia Duran (attached); 3) once again, an interview with Oscar Contreras; 4) individual files on Elena Garro de Paz and Silvia Duran; 5) evidence related to Silvia Duran's assertion that Oswald was at the Cuban Embassy on one day only; 6) an interview with Deba Garro de Guerrero Galvan; 1195/ 7) an interview with Eunice Odio; 1196/ 9) an interview with Emilio Carballido; 1197/ and 10) an interview with Victor Rico Galan.
-1198/ The 200380 Classification:
+The HSCA staff requested 1) the records of the company that employed Gutierrez Valencia in 1963; press clippings of the Mexican newspaper coverage of Oswald and Silvia Duran (attached); 3) once again, an interview with Oscar Contreras; 4) individual files on Elena Garro de Pazzand Silvia Duran; 5) evidence related to Silvia Duran's assertion that Oswald was at the Cuban Embassy on one day only; 6) an interview with Deba Garro de Guerrero Galvan; 1195/7) an interview with Eunice Odio; 1196/9) an interview with Emilio Carballido; 1197/and

+- 1 H

+430

+26 20980 Classification: \$1

+Classification:

-(This form is to be used for material exite from CIA---controlled documents.)
+(This form is to be used for material expression CIA-controlled documents.)